justmao945/mallory/README.md

 * Support direct fetcher that spawn links from the running machine.
 * Support GAE fetcher, only support http and https with port 443.
 In this mode we need to deploy fake certificates to forward https requests...
 * Support SOCKS5 proxy fetcher, aka SOCKS5 to HTTP proxy translator.
-* Support SSH fetcher, aka SSH tunnel.
+* Support SSH fetcher, aka HTTP proxy via SSH tunnel.
 * Simple PAC file server.

 Installation